daveschumaker/bootstrap-node-project/README.md

 This script installs the following into a new project:

-* `eslint` / `prettier` / [various eslint plugins] - handles code formatting and linting in a new project.
+- `eslint` / `prettier` / [various eslint plugins] - handles code formatting and linting in a new project.
-* `husky` - Enable precommit hooks for enforcing linting and code styling
+- `husky` - Enable precommit hooks for enforcing linting and code styling
-* `tap` - Uses Node TAP (Test Anything Protocol) for quick and easy testing and creates a basic test
+- `tap` - Uses Node TAP (Test Anything Protocol) for quick and easy testing and creates a basic test
-* `express` (optional) - Quickly setup API endpoints and routes using Express
+- `express` (optional) - Quickly setup API endpoints and routes using Express
-* `typescript` 🙌 (optional) - Can optionally setup projects with TypeScript.
+- `typescript` 🙌 (optional) - Can optionally setup projects with TypeScript.
+(Current default is true)
+- `nodemon` (optional) - Can optionally setup projects with nodemon.
 (Current default is false)

 ## Directory structure 🌴